Space Rocks! A Meteorite Board Game

 - Print the Space Rocks game board; if possible, laminate or glue to poster board

 - Determine whether you will project the questions from a computer or use physical cards.
 If using cards, print and cut apart the Space Rocks!
 Game Cards.
 (Laminating the cards will increase their durability)

-- Meteorites are blown off the surface of their parent body by an impact and eventually land on the surface of another moon or planet.
+- Impacts cause explosions that blast meteoroids off of the surface of their parent body and eventually land on the surface of another moon or planet.

 - Most meteorites come from asteroids, such as the large asteroid Vesta.

 - While they are moving through space, these rocks are known as meteoroids.